-I use ProProfs Knowledge Base for managing all my documents and with the WYSIWYG editor, it becomes very easy to update, edit or access information.
-Using it is always an incredible experience and I recently got to know that they have acquired HelpIQ which is even better because now I am getting the service of two of the best KBs combined as one! - robinlive
+I use ProProfs Knowledge Base to manage all my documents.
+With its WYSIWYG editor, updating, editing, or accessing information becomes very easy.
+Using it is always an incredible experience.
+I recently learned that they have acquired HelpIQ, which is even better because now I am getting the service of two of the best knowledge bases combined into one!

-I am working in a startup and we have recently started developing user documentation (yes, I know - we should have started earlier :)) and ClickHelp was a real time saver!
-We've got our portal on the same day and started creating the content.
-We do short iterations in our Dev cycles, and now doing the same thing for documentation - we use Topic status a lot to see what's ready and update the docs every 2 weeks with the new content.
-And it's nice that we work in a browser - I work from home sometimes, and this really helps!
-The tech support is amazing :) Kudos!
+I am working at a startup, and we have recently started developing user documentation.
+(Yes, I know - we should have started earlier.)
+ClickHelp has been a real time-saver!
+We got our portal up and running on the same day and immediately began creating content.
+We do short iterations in our development cycles, and now we're doing the same for documentation.
+We use the Topic Status feature a lot to see what's ready, and we update the docs every two weeks with new content.
+It's nice to be able to work in a browser.
+I sometimes work from home, and this is a great convenience.
+The tech support is amazing.
+Kudos!

-HelpServer is web-based and excells when it comes to providing up-to-date content to your target audience.
-When your docs need to change it suffices to re-publish only the changed content objects.
-Your target audience will by default see the latest published version in a web-portal and can print this version of the documentation to PDF.
+HelpServer is web-based and excels at providing up-to-date content to your target audience.
+When your documentation needs to change, it suffices to re-publish only the changed content objects.
+Your target audience will by default see the latest published version in a web portal and can print this version of the documentation to PDF.

-Dr. Explain produces help documentation in different formats and has a screenshot capturing tool which automatically annotates software screens.
+Dr. Explain produces help documentation in different formats and includes a screenshot capturing tool that automatically annotates software screens.

-Regularly used it during my app's docs creation.
-Good choice for the quick online manuals with several screenshots.
+I regularly used it during the creation of my app's documentation.
+It's a good choice for quick online manuals that include several screenshots.

-Designed to put visual documentation anywhere you want it.
-Has a desktop editor for capturing and annotating multiple screenshots and adding titles and paragraph text.
-Has a web component for collaborating with team members and posting articles to the web.
-You can post articles directly to Zendesk, WordPress, and Desk, or copy the HTML code and paste it in a KB such as Salesforce Knowledge.
+Designed to place visual documentation wherever you want it, ScreenSteps has a desktop editor for capturing and annotating multiple screenshots, adding titles, and including paragraph text.
+It also has a web component for collaborating with team members and posting articles to the web.
+You can post articles directly to Zendesk, WordPress, and Desk, or copy the HTML code and paste it into a knowledge base such as Salesforce Knowledge.

 The Step-by-Step feature is great!

-Powerful web help publishing suite with intuitive editing environment.
-Extremely easy to install, learn and use.
-Runs in a browser, so can use from anywhere.
-Great team management and workflow features.
-Allowed me to create a comprehensive and accessible help system for my web application.
-Can embed in software as well.
+HelpConsole is a powerful web help publishing suite with an intuitive editing environment.
+It is extremely easy to install, learn, and use.
+It runs in a browser, so you can use it from anywhere.
+The software offers great team management and workflow features, allowing me to create a comprehensive and accessible help system for my web application.
+It can also be embedded in software.

-Doc-To-Help offers rapid authoring and publishing capabilities using Microsoft ® Word to create online help, policy & procedure guides, eBooks and more.
+Doc-To-Help offers rapid authoring and publishing capabilities.
+It uses Microsoft Word to create online help, policy and procedure guides, eBooks, and more.

-A simple tool for creating documentation in a team AND for publishing it into a nice-looking knowledge base.
-Support levels of access, team comments (are not viewed in published docs), and version control.
+Doxter is a simple tool for creating documentation as a team and for publishing it into a nice-looking knowledge base.
+It supports different levels of access, team comments (which are not viewed in the published docs), and version control.